andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_06_TissueBoundary.rst

 Converting the Anatomical Image
 *******************************

 The anatomical image first needs to be converted to MRtrix format.
-Just as we did in a previous chapter, we will use the command ``mrconvert`` (make sure you are in the anatomical directory ``anat`` first):
+Just as we did in a previous chapter, we will use the command ``mrconvert``.
+If you are in the ``dwi`` directory, you can type the following:

 ::

-  mrconvert sub-CON02_ses-preop_T1w.nii.gz T1.mif
+  mrconvert ../anat/sub-CON02_ses-preop_T1w.nii.gz T1.mif

 This creates a new file, ``T1.mif``, which you can look at in mrview.